arkade-os/arkd/README.md

 - macOS: `~/Library/Application Support/arkd/`
 - Windows: `%APPDATA%\arkd\`

-You can specify a custom data directory using the `ARK_DATADIR` environment variable.
+You can specify a custom data directory using the `ARKD_DATADIR` environment variable.

 ### Connecting to Bitcoin